bloomler/headlessui-solid/README.md

 ## Solid compatibility

 This release was developed and fully tested with SolidJS `2.0.0-beta.25`.
-Later SolidJS 2 betas, release candidates and stable versions may also work, and the NPM peer range permits users to test them without an override.
+Later SolidJS 2 betas, release candidates and stable versions may also work and the NPM peer range permits users to test them without an override.
 Those versions are not yet verified or guaranteed to be compatible.

-If a Solid release introduces a breaking change, please open a bug report with the `@bloomler/headlessui-solid`, `solid-js`, and `@solidjs/web` versions and a minimal reproduction.
+If a Solid release introduces a breaking change, please open a bug report with the `@bloomler/headlessui-solid`, `solid-js` and `@solidjs/web` versions and a minimal reproduction.
 The port will be updated when an incompatibility is identified.